Floreat

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 212 trips daily across all routes, equating to about 20 weekly trips per individual stop.
+The service frequency averages 212 trips per day across all routes, equating to approximately 20 weekly trips per stop.

 Frequently Asked Questions - Transport